Top

 In loco parentis is a Latin phrase meaning "in the place of a parent."
 For child custody objectives, a court in Pennsylvania can grant custody to a third party — other than one of the child's parents — if it determines that it is in the child’s best interests.

-Child Custody Arrangements
+Child Custody Arrangements in PA

 There are many different custodial arrangements that can either be agreed upon or if necessary the court will make the decision as to how much time the children spend with either parent.
 An experienced Pittsburgh child custody lawyer should be called upon to assist you with this part of the process as it can be difficult for parents to agree on all aspects of a custody arrangement.